blue and brown butterfly perching on leaf

 • An immersive experience that brings to light the multi-modal and transformative nature of philosophy and art

-• A platform to explore and gain a more nuanced appreciation of art as social commentary & change in the arc of historical and contemporary life
+• A platform to explore and gain a more nuanced appreciation of art and its relationship to personal, cultural, and civic change in the arc of historical and contemporary life

-• An opportunity for considering and experiencing eudaimonia’s import and application to everyday life
+• An opportunity for considering and experiencing the import and application of eudaimonia in our discourse and thinking about daily life

 What We Hope to Achieve